Virginia Dem caught by police tampering with campaign signs hours before heated election

 Despite smelling of alcohol and struggling with a "walk and turn" test, he passed other field tests and was told to let his girlfriend drive home, according to The Roanoke Times.

-The incident comes as the country watches the Virginia gubernatorial elections unfold Tuesday when former Democratic Gov. Terry McAuliffe faces off against Republican challenger Glenn Youngkin.
+The incident comes as the country watches the Virginia gubernatorial elections unfold Tuesday when McAuliffe faces off against Republican challenger Glenn Youngkin.

 CLICK HERE TO GET THE FOX NEWS APP